-- District Total Operating Revenues in FY 2016 increased \$8,992,869 (30.1%) with a \$9,873,035 increase in Water Sales and a \$155,037 increase in Other Charges and Services offset by a \$985,045 decrease in Monthly Service Charge. - The \$9,873,035 (48.9%) increase in Water Sales was primarily the result of District Board's adoption of a rate increase and the implementation of a water surcharge as a direct result of the ongoing severe drought.
-The District declared a Stage 2 Water Shortage Emergency with a 25% conservation target on September 9, 2014, followed by the District's Stage 3 Water Shortage Emergency declaration on May 5, 2015, with a 35% conservation target.
-Each water shortage emergency stage has associated water use restrictions to achieve the conservation target. - Monthly Service Charge decreased by \$985,045 (10.4%) in FY 2016.
-As part of the Board's adoption of a new rate structure to encourage conservation, the Monthly Service Charge is determined based on a tiered monthly service rate on individual monthly usage instead of a 12-month rolling average.
-The decrease in FY 2016 was primarily due to customers qualifying for a lower tier rate as they conserve and consume less water. - District Total Operating Revenues in FY 2015 decreased \$3,984,568 (11.8%) from FY 2014 primarily due to the result of customer reactions to the Statewide drought and the District's Water Shortage declarations mentioned above. - District non-operating revenues in FY 2016 decreased \$2,270,710 (88.4%) from FY 2015 and increased \$2,248,116 (702.9%) in FY 2015 from FY 2014 primarily due to fluctuations in New Water Supplies Charges which require one-time payments to obtain new water service.
-In FY 2015, the increase is primarily related to the acceleration of payments to ensure water entitlements in response to the Board's September 9, 2014 Resolution directing the temporary denial of applications for new and additional service connections for potable water beginning on October 1, 2014.
-In FY 2016, the revenue was derived solely from new recycled water accounts.
+- District Total Operating Revenues in FY 2017 decreased \$1,069,287 (2.8%) with a \$1,238,793 decrease in Water Consumption Sales and a \$42,711 decrease in Other Charges and Services offset by a \$210,474 increase in Monthly Service Charges. - The \$1,238,793 (4.2%) decrease in Water Consumption Sales was primarily the result of customers adhering to the District's previously declared Stage III Water Shortage Emergency use restrictions and the cooler winter combined with an above average rainfall season.
+This decrease in usage was partially offset by a 3% rate increase that went into effect July 1, 2016. - Monthly Service Charges increased by \$210,474 (2.5%) in FY 2017.
+The increase in FY 2017 was primarily due to a 3% rate increase effective July 1, 2016, that was partially offset by some residential and commercial customers qualifying for a lower tier meter charges as they continue to conserve during the ongoing drought.
+As part of the Board's 2015 adoption of a new rate structure to encourage conservation, the Monthly Service Charges is determined based on a tiered monthly service rate on individual monthly usage instead of a 12-month rolling average. - District Total Operating Revenues in FY 2016 increased \$8,992,869 (30.1%) from FY 2015 as a result of a rate increase and the implementation of a water consumption related surcharge, associated with the ongoing drought.
+The District declared a Stage II Water Shortage Emergency with a 25% conservation target on September 9, 2014, followed by the District's Stage III Water Shortage Emergency declaration on May 5, 2015 with a 35% conservation target. - District non-operating revenues in FY 2017 decreased \$87,988 (29.6%) from FY 2016 and decreased \$2,270,710 (88.4%) in FY 2016 from FY 2015 primarily due to fluctuations in New Water Supplies Charges that require one-time payments to obtain new water service.
+In FY 2017 and FY 2016, the revenue was derived solely from new recycled water accounts.
+In FY 2015, New Water Supply Charges of \$2,439,835 were related to the acceleration of payments to ensure water entitlements in response to the Board's September 9, 2014 Resolution directing the temporary denial of applications for new and additional service connections for potable water beginning on October 1, 2014.
+This Resolution is still in place and no new or additional service connections for potable water are being issued.